-Prerequisite(s): Junior or senior standing
+1-6 credits Prerequisite(s): Sophomore standing and ENG 122

-The internship is intended to be offered to students who have no previous professional political or historical work experience.
-It is a 150-300-hour unpaid, supervised internship that may be taken only at specific, pre-approved provider sites and only upon approval of the host agent or agency.
-Interns may work for campaign organizations; at the local offices of state or national elected officials; with municipal, county, or state agencies; public interest organizations (NGOs); international organizations; museums; and historical societies and associations.
+The internship is intended to provide professional historical work experience for history students.
+It is a 75-300-hour unpaid, supervised internship that may be taken only at specific, pre-approved provider sites and only upon approval of the host agent or agency and with the approval of the Department of Social Sciences.
+Interns may work for international organizations, museums, historical societies and associations, and any site related to the study and practice of history.
 This is a pass/fail course.
 Offered annually.